Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-This frozen vegetable stir fry recipe is the ultimate Asian dinner made with tofu, vegetables, soy sauce, and red curry sauce!
-Ready in just 20 minutes, you’ll love this healthy and tasty meal that tastes way better than takeout!
+I love this frozen vegetable stir fry recipe because it is the ultimate Asian dinner made with tofu, vegetables, soy sauce, and red curry sauce.
+Ready in just 20 minutes, it is a healthy and tasty meal that tastes way better than takeout.

 healthy frozen vegetable stir fry recipe served in a white bowl with chopsticks

-This vegetable Asian stir fry is filled with amazing flavors and is such a healthy, easy, family-friendly recipe.
-Perfect for busy weeknights, I love to make this tofu based recipe at least a few times a month.
-It’s that good!
+This vegetable Asian stir-fry is packed with amazing flavors and is such a healthy, easy, family-friendly recipe.
+Perfect for busy weeknights, I make this tofu-based stir-fry at least a few times a month.
+It’s that good, just like my teriyaki vegetables stir fry and my Thai basil eggplant stir-fry.

 Latest Recipe Video!